Shutong-Song/NYC-taxi-Shiny-App/README.md

         - show shortest routes between two markers
     3. Recommend real cost, distance, and drive duration using taxi data along with ideal(free traffic) distance and duration.
     ![cost](img/cost_calc.png)
+        - Once you dropped pin for start and destination, you can click the "reserve confirmed" button, it will show the following
-        - show real and ideal route distance between two markers from taxi data and "osrm" package, respectively
+            * show real and ideal route distance between two markers calculated from taxi data and "osrm" package, respectively
-        - show real and ideal drive duration between two markers from taxi data and "osrm" package, respectively
+            * show real and ideal drive duration between two markers from taxi data and "osrm" package, respectively
-        - show estimated cost from taxi data
+            * show estimated cost from taxi data
+        - If your start and destination markers are not in the taxi database, click "reserve confirmed" button will only return the ideal distance and duration, the cost is "unknown" because of lack of data.

 ### Happy exploring!
 Star if you like it!